0BAB1/HOLY_CORE_COURSE/tutorial.md

 |:---:|:---:|:---:|:---:|:---:|:---:|
 | XXXXXXX | XXXXX | XXXXX | 000 | XXXXX |1100011 |

-(yes th immediate is weird I know...)
+(yes the immediate is weird I know...)

 So let's get to work shall we ?